 Longhorn PHP Conference is not limited to just PHP-related talks.
-There have been sessions covering a wide range of topics supporting PHP developers and DevOps as well, and we encourage you to "think outside the box" to come up with your own unique topics.
+There have been sessions covering a wide range of topics supporting PHP Developers, Front-End Developers, DevOps Teams and Leadership as well.
+We encourage you to "think outside the box" to come up with your own unique topics.

 We strongly advise that you submit a few talk ideas, not just one.
 By submitting a single talk you may lessen your chances of being selected.